-Unfortunately, we do not have new quantitative data on the percentage of visitors from different groups since setting this outcome, as the measurement is from the five yearly Cairngorms visitor survey, which was last carried out in 2020, and the results of which informed the development of this outcome.
-The next survey will be in 2024, however, we have subscribed to the Scottish people and nature survey to get more frequent data in future.
+Unfortunately, we do not have new quantitative data on the percentage of visitors from different groups since setting this outcome, as the measurement is from the 5-yearly Cairngorms Visitor Survey, which was last carried out in 2020, and the results of which informed the development of this outcome.
+The next survey will be in 2024.
+However, we have subscribed to the Scottish People and Nature survey to get more frequent data in future.

-Despite the lack of quantitative data to confirm if our targets are being met, we have had several key successes over the last two years, and in particular:
+Despite the lack of quantitative data to confirm if our targets are being met, we have had several key successes over the last two years, and in particular:-

-- a) our rangers have organised six "our natural heritage" days, which reached 107 participants. - b) there is activity both underway with Black Adventurers Scotland, and already delivered with Backbone, to give ethnic minorities, refugees, and asylum seekers opportunities to experience the National Park.
-Backbone organised an event held at Glenmore Forest Park, part funded and supported by the Cairngorms National Park Authority, the aim of which was to provide an action packed and fun filled day of nature-based activities for marginalised communities in Scotland.
-Ninety four people attended this event, which was primarily for refugees and asylum seekers.
-Cairngorms National Park Authority staff led conservation-based and physical activities with small groups, and ran an information tent to promote visitor information. - c) the Cairngorms National Park Authority's Volunteer Rangers helped support the provision of activities for those with a disability as the 2022 Able2Adventure activity day.
-The primary aim of this event was to give opportunities to those with a disability to undertake activities including canoeing and paddleboarding.

-d) our ranger service has done outreach and inclusion work with disadvantaged groups of 159 adults and 78 children.
-The ranger engagement activity has included volunteering - 52 adults and eight children; education - 124 adults and 914 children; and Green Health - 119 adults.
+- a) Our Rangers have organised 6 "Our Natural Heritage" days, which reached 107 participants. - b) There is activity both underway with Black Adventurers Scotland, and already delivered with Backbone, to give ethnic minorities, refugees, and asylum seekers opportunities to experience the National Park.
+Backbone organised an event held at Glenmore Forest Park, part funded and supported by the Park Authority, the aim of which was to provide an action packed and fun filled day of nature-based activities for marginalised communities in Scotland.
+94 people attended this event, which was primarily for refugees and asylum seekers.
+Park Authority staff led conservation-based and physical activities with small groups, and ran an information tent to promote visitor information - c) The Park Authority's Volunteer Rangers helped support the provision of activities for those with a disability as the 2022 Able2Adventure activity day.
+The primary aim of this event was to give opportunities to those with a disability to undertake activities including canoeing and paddleboarding. - d) Our Ranger service has done outreach and inclusion work with disadvantaged groups of 159 adults and 78 children.
+The Ranger engagement activity has included Volunteering - 52 adults and 8 children; Education - 124 adults and 914 children; and Green Health - 119 adults.